KRakeesh04/s1/README.md

 ```

 Each markdown (`.md`) file under `src/content/docs` directory, is exposed as a
-route bsaed on its file name.
+route based on its file name.

 Static assets, like favicons, should be placed in the `public/` directory.